 “All I’ve seen is a lot of police presence and FBI violent crime guys coming and going,” he said.
 “It’s a very family-oriented neighborhood.”

 A neighbor who declined to be named said he could hear investigators dismantling something inside the home.

 “They’re definitely going into the drywall,” the man said.

 Boston police declined to comment.

 Mike Bello of the Globe staff contributed to this report.

-Tonya Alanez can be reached at firstname.lastname@example.org or 617-929-1579.
+Tonya Alanez can be reached at firstname.lastname@example.org.
 Follow her on Twitter @talanez.
 Travis Andersen can be reached at email@example.com.
 Follow him on Twitter @TAGlobe.
 Shelley Murphy can be reached at firstname.lastname@example.org.
 Follow her on Twitter @shelleymurph.